WillemPaling/RAA/README.md

 report.data <- QueueOvertime(reportsuite.id, date.from, date.to, metrics,date.granularity=date.granularity,segment.id=segment.id,anomaly.detection=anomaly.detection,data.current=data.current,expedite=expedite)
 ```

-###### Helper Function: QueueRanked
+###### QueueRanked
-This function will return a ranked report.
+Returns a ranked report.
 This is an ordered list of elements and associated metrics with no time granularity.

 QueueRanked requires a start and end date, a reportsuite ID, a character vector of elements and a character vector of metrics.